cw-Guo/chaos-mesh-live-examples/pod-chaos/step5.md

-## pod-failure experiment
+## Pod-failure Experiment
 In this experiment, we are going to make a certain pod unavailable for a period of time, eg: 120 seconds.
-When we call a certain pod unavailable, we are saying that a certain pod is unable to perform its duty, for example, responding to http requests.
+When we call a certain pod unavailable, we are saying that a certain pod is unable to perform its duty, for example, responding to HTTP requests.

 Pod-failure Chaos experiment would change the image of each container in the target Pod to the `pause image`, which is a special image that does not perform any operations.
 But this wouldn't cause any problem if the container is configured without `command`, `livenessProbe` and `readinessProbe`: the container would be inspected as Running and Ready, even its image has been updated to `pause`.
-In this experiment, we configured a `Liveness probe`.
+In this experiment, we configured a `liveness probe`.

-Here is the yaml we use to deploy a pod-failure experiment.
+Here is the YAML we use to deploy a pod-failure experiment.

 ```yaml
 apiVersion: chaos-mesh.org/v1alpha1